Today is the anniversary of the death in 1101 of St Bruno, the founder of the Carthusian Order (of hermit-monks).

-The original Charterhouse, or “Chartrouse”, a Carthusian monastery, was built in 1371 by Sir Walter (de) Manny, “a stranger born, lord of the town of Manny, in the diocese of Cambray, beyond the seas, who for service done to Edward III was made Knight of the Garter” (Stow).
+The Carthusian monastery, or “Chartrouse” in Charterhouse Square was built in 1371 by Sir Walter (de) Manny, “a stranger born, lord of the town of Manny, in the diocese of Cambray, beyond the seas, who for service done to Edward III was made Knight of the Garter” (Stow).
 In fact, the site was first consecrated as a burial ground for victims of the “Black Death” in 1348-9 (again as Stow put it, “A great pestilence … overspread all England, so wasting the people that scarce the tenth person of all sorts was left alive, and churchyards were not sufficient to receive the dead, but men were forced to choose out certain fields for burial”).

 During the Reformation, between 1535-40, the Prior, John Houghton and six Carthusian monks from the London Charterhouse were hanged, drawn and quartered for treason, for refusing to take an oath acknowledging the king as the head of the church, most of them at Tyburn.
 And in 1537, a further nine monks died, or rather were allowed to die, of starvation, in gaol at Newgate.

 After the associated Dissolution of the Monasteries, the site became a private residence, originally owned by Sir Edward North, the Chancellor of the Court of Augmentations, from 1545; and then a charitable alms-house and school founded by a bequest by Thomas Sutton, the one-time Master of the Ordnance in the Northern Parts and the richest man in England, from 1611 (the school relocated to Godalming in Surrey in 1872).